An FPGA-Based Open-Source Hardware-Software Framework for Side-Channel Security Research: Experimental Evaluation

 \subsubsection{SCA security assessment}

-The experimental analysis assesses the vulnerability of the computing platform to the previously described attacks while executing the AES cryptosystem, whose source code is included in the framework.
+The experimental analysis assesses first the vulnerability of the computing platform to the previously described attacks while executing the AES-128 cryptosystem.
+We make use of the constant-time, S-box-based AES-128 C implementation from the widely adopted OpenSSL~\cite{openSSL} cryptography suite.
 In particular, we evaluate whether each attack, specifically targeting the SubBytes step of the first AES round, succeeds or fails when executing the plain AES cryptosystem without any protection, a software-masked version of AES, and plain AES protected by the clock frequency randomization, morphing, and chaff SCA hiding countermeasures.

-The attacks' effectiveness is evaluated according to \begin{enumerate*}[label=\textit{\arabic*)}] \item the \emph{guessing entropy}, defined as the average rank position of the correct key among all possible key guesses, \item the \emph{guessing distance}, which represents the normalized probability distance between the correct key and the first-ranked non-correct one, \item the \emph{success rate}, i.e., the percentage of attacks that succeed in delivering the secret key, and \item the minimum \emph{number of traces} required to obtain a prediction that is always correct. \end{enumerate*} \tablename~\ref{tab:attack_results_numbers} lists the values of such four quality metrics obtained for the various countermeasure-attack combinations considered in the experimental campaign.
+The attacks' effectiveness is evaluated according to \begin{enumerate*}[label=\textit{\arabic*)}] \item the \emph{guessing entropy}, defined as the average rank position of the correct key among all possible key guesses, \item the \emph{guessing distance}, which represents the normalized probability distance between the correct key and the first-ranked non-correct one, \item the \emph{success rate}, i.e., the percentage of attacks that succeed in delivering the secret key, and \item the minimum \emph{number of traces} required to obtain a prediction that is always correct. \end{enumerate*} Table~\ref{tab:aes_attack_results_numbers} lists the values of such four quality metrics obtained for the various countermeasure-attack combinations considered in the experimental campaign.
 In particular, the attacks that always succeed, i.e., with guessing entropy equal to 1 and 100\% success rate, respectively, list the corresponding number of traces employed to achieve such a perfect attack outcome.
 The execution of the plain AES application is successfully attacked by all three considered techniques, while the masked version is broken only by the CNN attack.
 The clock frequency randomization and chaff countermeasures prove instead to be effective against the three SCA attacks, whereas applying morphing does not protect the computing platform from any of them.